 Note: This section is intended as a quick operations guide for personnel who use the Nyquist dashboard.
-For information about starting routines, refer to "Using Routines" on page 450.
-For information about managing check-in, refer to "Manage Check-In" on page 557.
+For information about starting routines, refer to "Using Routines" on page 405.
+For information about managing check-in, refer to "Manage Check-In" on page 498.
+For further information about the Dashboard, refer to "Accessing the Dashboard" on page 8.

-You can use the dashboard for most daily tasks, such as:
+You can use the dashboard for most daily tasks, including, but not limited to: